osmoscraft/osmosnote/BACKLOG.md

     - xargs
     - ripgrep
 - Workflow: A landing state (recent + open new).
-- Workflow: When opening a separate client, syncing on landing page forces landing page to be saved.
 - Workflow: Display "New" as status when opening a new file.
-- Workflow: Sync without save (when the current file is deleted on the remote, sync & save will cause conflict).
 - Workflow: Disable spellcheck on all the URLs
 - Workflow: Prompt for confirmation when deleting a note with references.
 - Workflow: Cancel remote action after cursor move
 - Workflow: Keyboard shortcut to shift selected lines up/down: alt + arrow up/down
 - Workflow: Keyboard shortcut to indent/outdent section or list: ctrl + ,|.
 - Workflow: Show app version
-- Workflow: Highlight selected line with full width background
 - Health: refactor history and change tracking: make runAtom auto update dirty state?
 - Core: Use real anchor to represent links for improved a11y.
 Need to disable focus.

+v0.0.12 release candidate:

+- Workflow: Sync without save (when the current file is deleted on the remote, sync & save will cause conflict).
+- Workflow: When opening a separate client, syncing on landing page forces landing page to be saved.
+- Workflow: Highlight selected line with full width background
+- Workflow: Format without save
+- Health: Refactored line-ending character and parsing logic

 ## Bug backlog